erick-rico/100-days-of-code/Day12/README.md

 ## 📝 Notes
 - Included utility or support file: `art.py`.
-- Included utility or support file: `main.py`.
+- Solved the main task: `main.py`.
 - Created an extra version or experiment: `my_areas_and_perimeters.py`.
 - Created an extra version or experiment: `my_battle.py`.
 - Created an extra version or experiment: `my_draft.py`.